MakieOrg/Makie.jl/docs/src/recipes.md

     # for the colors we just use a vector of booleans or 0s and 1s, which are
     # colored according to a 2-element colormap
     # we build this colormap out of our `downcolor` and `upcolor`
-    # we give the observable `typ = Any` so it will not error when we change
+    # we give the observable element type `Any` so it will not error when we change
     # a color from a symbol like :red to a different type like RGBf0(1, 0, 1)
-    colormap = lift(sc.downcolor, sc.upcolor, typ = Any) do dc, uc
+    colormap = lift(Any, sc.downcolor, sc.upcolor) do dc, uc
         [dc, uc]
     end